 Some approved rate schedules are not subject to the rate certification requirement, for two possible reasons.
-The first reason is the company has certified in the filing that the product was never issued.
+The first reason is the company has certified in the filing that the product was never issued and there are no plans to market the product.
 The second reason is the rate schedule has been subject to an in-force rate increase request exceeding 15%.
 Pursuant to Section 4.A(6) of the Rate Filing Standards, once a rate schedule for a Compact-approved product becomes subject to review and approval under state law due to a requested (or needed) increase exceeding 15%, the initial rate schedule is no longer subject to the rate certification requirements in the Rate Filing Standards.